Get

 Can Dogs Identify Humans from Scent?

-Yes, according to researchers in one paper, dogs are able to identify specific people by their scent even if there are a bunch of other people around and different odors mixed into the equation.
+Yes, according to researchers in one paper, dogs can identify specific people by their scent even if there are a bunch of other people around and different odors mixed into the equation.
 This is why dogs are sometimes used by police for crime scene work and identification purposes.
 They’re also sometimes used in search and rescue missions for the same reason.

 Final Thoughts